StudioEtrange/docker-ombi/README.md

 Inside container
-`/data/ombi` will contain ombi configuration and database `/tv` is the root folder of your tv shows
+`/data/ombi` will contain ombi configuration and database

-If host `<data path>` or `<tv show path>` does not exist, docker will create it automaticly with root user.
+If host `<data path>` does not exist, docker will create it automaticly with root user.
 You should use mkdir before launching docker to control ownership.

 ### Access supervisor control inside a running instance